Market Livestock Committee Member Application:

 Market Livestock Project Form:

-In order to be eligible for next year’s sale, project members who sold a market animal at the Fond du Lac County Fair must turn in their Market Livestock Project Record Forms to UW-Extension by 4:30 pm, the Friday following Labor Day.
+In order to be eligible for next year’s sale, project members who sold a market animal at the Fond du Lac County Fair must turn in their Market Livestock Project Record Forms to the Extension Office by 4:30 pm, the Friday following Labor Day.
 Failure to complete the project record form will result in loss of sale privilege for next year’s market livestock sale.